open-nomie/plugins/README.md

-# Nomie 6 Plugins [WIP]
+# Nomie6-oss Plugins [WIP]

-Nomie Plugins allows people who are familiar with HTML and Javascript to create entirely new methods of tracking and monitoring data within Nomie 6.
+Nomie Plugins allows people who are familiar with HTML and Javascript to create entirely new methods of tracking and monitoring data within Nomie6-oss.

 ## Introduction